Did you know that all oatmeal is not created equal? There are some easy ways to make oatmeal taste better (and keep you full longer!).

 By the way, if you’d rather slice vs. mash, here’s my favorite (& the absolute best, in my humble opinion) way to slice bananas for oatmeal!

 4. Add some fun spices.

-One of my favorite oatmeal recipes for fall is my Pumpkin Pie Oatmeal.
-(The instructions say to make it on the stove, but microwave works too – just mash the banana instead of slicing it, add in the other ingredients, then microwave for 2 to 3 minutes.)
+(The instructions say to make it on the stove, but microwave works too.
+Just mash the banana instead of slicing it, add in the other ingredients, then microwave for 2 to 3 minutes.)

 What are your favorite ways to make oatmeal tastier and more satisfying?
 Here are a few of my standard favorite recipes to get you started: